syk0z/cryptio-technical-interview/README.md

 * Associate each transaction/balance with its USD counterpart
 * Implement caching, either on the client or on server, to speed up the computation of addresses that has already been seen
-* Integrate more Blockchains (challenging ones include the Ethereum and the Tezos blockchains)
+* Integrate more blockchains (challenging ones include the Ethereum and the Tezos blockchains)

 ## Technical considerations